 Marianne has been married for 39 years to Deacon David Arling, who has retired from educational positions in juvenile justice systems and from religious education positions in the Catholic Church.
 They have three grown children, and two grandchildren, and work together in church and family support programs.

 Director of Special Education Instruction

-Lisa Cadwallader currently works as special education teacher in Jeffco Public Schools.
+Lisa Cadwallader currently works as literacy specialist in Jeffco Public Schools.
 She has a masters degree in special education, and has taught in remedial and special education classes for nine years in Jeffco and Denver Public Schools.
 She has training in multiple remediation programs which include Lindamood Bell, PhonoGraphix, Wilson, Success for All, Fountas and Pinnell Leveled Literacy Intervention, FAST, and Do the Math.
 She is also trained to administer multiple academic assessments, which include Woodcock Johnson Tests of Achievement Battery, Dibels, Wilson Assessment of Decoding and Endcoding, TOWRE (Test of Word Recognition Efficiency), Developmental Reading Assessment, Basic Early Assessment of Reading, EMII – a Jeffco district designed assessment program.
 She also served as a Lead Teacher in John Corcoran Foundation tutoring programs for six years.
 During her years working as a teacher and tutor, Lisa has improved the lives of hundreds of students.